 - Second-tier service learning internship involves completing 70 hours of service, and attending a 3-credit seminar, once a week.

 Through this service learning course, undergraduate students get to work closely with graduate students from a variety of disciplines and schools at Tulane.
 You would assist graduate students during our STEM Enrichment In-Schools program to help run their activity for elementary or middle school students (mostly grades 4-8).
 The course also includes the opportunity to develop and lead your own hands-on STEM activity!

 If you are part of a student organization that would like to run a workshop or volunteer outside of the service learning course, please contact us!

 We work with graduate students from a variety of disciplines and majors to develop fun, hands-on STEM activities for middle school students with our In-Schools Program.
 We currently travel to six schools, ranging from 3-8th grade, across the Greater New Orleans Area to bring STEM to their classrooms!
 Undergraduate Service-Learning students work with our graduate students at partner schools and provide assistance to facilitate the activity.

-Thanks to the generosity of our sponsors, we are able to provide a stipend for our Graduate Student Leaders - $2500 for two semesters of work.
+Thanks to the generosity of our sponsors, we are able to provide a stipend for our Graduate Student Leaders - around $3000 for two semesters of work.
 Groups of graduate students are welcome to work together to develop an activity as well.
 Stipend amounts will be adjusted depending on the number of students and the time commitment of each.